7BIndustries/semblage-docs/docs/index.md

 ***PLEASE NOTE:*** Semblage is in alpha, and so significant bugs may be present.
 Please open a [GitHub issue](https://github.com/7BIndustries/Semblage/issues) or post a message on the [community channels](community.md#communication-channels) if you encounter a bug.

+An offline version of this documentation can be downloaded by going to the documentation [releases page](https://github.com/7BIndustries/semblage-docs/releases) and downloading the semblage-docs.zip asset for the version that matches your version of Semblage.
+This offline documentation can be copied to a USB drive or SD card to be portable to locations where Internet connectivity is unstable or non-existent.
+To use the offline documentation, extract the semblage-docs.zip archive and open the index.html file in a web browser on your local system.
+Pressing Ctrl+O or clicking File->Open will normally bring up the dialog to open a file in most web browsers.
+The index.html file will be in the root directory that was extracted.
+The only thing that will not work is the search box because the documentation must be hosted online for that to work.
+Depending on how your web browser works, it may be necessary to click an extra time on the index.html link after clicking a hyperlink in the documentation to follow it.

 ## Supporting

 If you would like to financially support the development of this project, you can do so on [Patreon](https://www.patreon.com/jmwright) or [Librapay](https://liberapay.com/jmwright/).